nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Use case: UC15 - Payment**

-1. User requests to view students.
+**MSS**

-2. User requests to view lessons of a particular student.
+1. User requests to view lessons of a particular student.
+2. TAB displays list of lessons for the student.
 3. User requests to pay for a specific lesson.
 4. TAB updates and displays the updated outstanding fees after payment for that lesson.